leikareipa/ranssi/README.md

 # ranssi
 A minimalistic, to-the-point transcription app.

+Ranssi originated as a tool I wrote for myself for doing transcription.
+The repo here represents a rewrite of that tool's codebase.

-This project is currently in the process of lift-off.
-More information will be provided in the near future.
+The project is currently hibernating, but will be woken up at some point.

 #### Features
 - *(Coming)*